facebookexperimental/moq-encoder-player/README.md

 - Allows the retrieval of video decoded frames via timestamps
   - Automatically drops all video frames that older than the currently requested

-### Lantency measurement based in video data
+### Latency measurement based in video data
 We can activate the option "Activate latency tracker (overlays data on video)" in the encoder (CPU consuming), this options will add the epoch ms clock of the encoder in the video frame as soon as it is received from the camera.
 It replaces the first video lines with that clock information.
-It is also encoded in a way that is ressiliant to video pocessing / encoding / decoding operations (see `./overlay_processor/overlay_encoder.js` and `./overlay_processor/overlay_decoder.js` in the code)
+It is also encoded in a way that is resilient to video processing / encoding / decoding operations (see `./overlay_processor/overlay_encoder.js` and `./overlay_processor/overlay_decoder.js` in the code)

 The player will decode that info from every frame and when it is about to show that frame it will calculate the latency by: `latency_ms = now_in_ms - frame_capture_in_ms`.